Stochastic partial differential equations associated with Feller processes: Skorohod solution

 \begin{proof} Without loss of generality, we assume $u_0(x) \equiv 1$.
 Similar to \eqref{approximate}, we consider the following approximation of \eqref{spde}:

 where the symbol $\diamond$ means Wick product and $\dot W^{\eps,\delta}$ is given in \eqref{e:Wed}.
 The mid Skorohod solution $u^{\eps,\delta}(t,x)$ is given by the following integral equation

 where the integral on the right-hand side is in the Skorohod sense.
 Recall the notation $A_{t,x}^{\eps,\delta}$ given by \eqref{A}.
-By a similar argument used in Step 1 in the proof of \cite[Theorem 5.6]{Song17} (see also \cite[Proposition 5.2]{HN09}), we can show that $W(A_{t,x}^{\eps,\delta})$ is well-defined and the following Feynman-Kac formula holds:
+By a similar argument used in Step 1 in the proof of \cite[Theorem 5.6]{Song17} (see also \cite[Proposition 5.2]{HN09}), we can show that $W(A_{t,x}^{\eps,\delta})$ is well-defined and the following Feynman--Kac formula holds:

 As in Step 3 of the proof of \cite[Theorem 5.6]{Song17}, we can demonstrate that $u^{\eps,\delta}(t,x)$ converges to $u(t,x)$ in $L^p$ for all $p>0$ as $(\eps,\delta) \to 0$.
 By the formula \eqref{eq-FK-approx}, we can explicitly calculate the $p$th moment of $u^{\eps,\delta}(t,x)$: